Welcome to Shtiebel.

 740 N Broadway, Hastings-on-Hudson, New York 10706

-Join us for music, a potluck meal, discussion and teachings on "anarchy vs. order".
+Join us for music, a potluck meal, discussion and teachings on "the power of words".

-The theme for the evening will be "anarchy vs. order".
+The theme for the evening will be "the power of words".

 Tickets are $10 for individuals, $20 for families, and free for members.